 - Optimism.
 In 2019, companies, investors, and countries have increasingly responded, committing to moonshot targets, creating policies favoring low-carbon economies, and aiming for net-zero emissions.

-Since, after Christmas excess, many will need to think about how to achieve those targets, I decided to comment on five trends that most would agree will shape the world in 2020.
+Since, after Christmas excess, many will need to think about how to achieve those targets, I decided to write about five sustainability trends that most would agree will shape the world in 2020.

 1. Renewable energy

 Renewable power capacity will grow by 50% between 2018 to 2024, according to an IEA report (link).
 Solar Photovoltaic (PV) technology will account for 60% of that growth due to declining costs and favourable public policies.

 Distributed on-site generation will play a key role with systems that will power our homes, offices, and industry directly and will return its excess power to the network in moments of low consumption.

 Renewable energy could produce a third of total planet electricity by 2024, but as IEA’s highlighted, renewables’ deployment still needs to accelerate if we are to achieve long-term climate, air quality, and energy access goals.

 Besides, the increasing popularity of Power Purchase Agreements (PPAs), where corporates sign long term contracts to promote renewable power plants, will make PPAs play a key role in accelerating the transition to a renewable-powered world.

 Take away – Potential distributed solar PV boom.

 Buyers in the past had little to no interest in how brands made their products or delivered their services.
 Nowadays, in a global market with pressure on customization, costs, and new styles, consumers expect products to be made responsible.

 According to a study from Toluna, a consumer intelligence firm, 37% of consumers are ready to pay 5% more price for eco-friendly products.
 Besides the survey, found 51% of consumers declaring big brands the most suited for changing consumer behavior vs. 25% that feel that regulation is.